[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 AWS Certified Solutions Architect - Associate Exam Textbook

-a colleague who also recently passed the exam used it, and it seems to have been extremely helpful in the early stages of studying, as it uses plenty of illustrations.
+a colleague who recently passed the exam used it and said that the numerous diagrams were very helpful in the early stages of learning.

-book is known as the black book in the SAA certification exam community.
+It's known as the "black book" in the SAA certification exam community.

 AWS Certification Exam Textbook AWS Certified Solutions Architect - Associate

-I used this book early in my studies!
+I used this book in the early stages of my studies!

-It's known as the "orange book" in the SAA certification exam community.
+It's known as the "orange book" in the community of those taking the SAA certification exam.

-This book isn't overly illustrated, so it's not as beginner-friendly as the "black book," but it
+This book doesn't use a lot of diagrams, so it's not as beginner-friendly as the "black book," but it

-covers even the niche services that appear on the exam, so it's great for getting a general grasp of AWS services.
+covers even the niche services that appear on the exam, so it's good for getting a quick overview of AWS services.

-Each section comes with questions and detailed answers, and a practice test is also included.
+Each section has questions and detailed answers, and there are also practice tests.

-However, I don't think this book alone was enough to get me through the exam.
+However, I don't think this book alone is enough to pass the exam.

-I recommend this book for people who like text-heavy reference books or who want a quick overview!
+It's a good book for those who like textbooks with a lot of text or who want to get a quick overview!

 ②Hands-on teaching materials